danicat/pacgo/step03/README.md

 We have a maze, we can quit the game gracefully... but nothing very exciting is happening, right?
 So let's spice this thing up a bit and add some movement!

-In this step we are adding the player character and enabling it's movement with the arrow keys.
+In this step we are adding the player character and enabling its movement with the arrow keys.

 ## Task 01: Tracking player position